Ismaïl Omar Guelleh: Second term (2005–2011)

-Third term, 2011 to 2016
+Third term (2011–2016)

 Opposition parties boycotted the election, leaving only one little-known candidate against him on the ballot.
 Guelleh won almost 80% of the vote.
 Human Rights Watch questioned the fairness of the election given that opposition leaders were jailed twice prior to polling.
 Guelleh again said that he would not run for another term.

 Guelleh was also the winner of the 2016 election with about 87% of the popular vote.
 As in previous elections, the opposition had called for a country-wide boycott and demanded Guelleh conduct "transparent, free, fair and just elections."
 Opposition leaders and human rights groups complained of repression and police brutality in the run-up to the polls.
 After interviewing an opposition leader, a BBC team was arrested and expelled shortly before the vote.

-Fourth term, 2016 to 2021
+Fourth term (2016–2021)

 He was re-elected for a fifth term in the 2021 landslide election.
-One opposition candidate ran in the election, political newcomer Zakaria Ismail Farah, who accused the government of "ballot-box stuffing" and barring his delegates from accessing polling stations to monitor the voting process.
-Other with major opposition parties opted not to run candidates, accusing Guelleh of ruling via a dictatorship.
+One opposition candidate, Zakaria Ismail Farah, new to electoral politics, ran in the election, accusing the government of ballot-box stuffing and of barring his delegates from accessing polling stations to monitor the voting process.
+Other major opposition parties did not run candidates, accusing Guelleh of dictatorship.

-Fifth term, since 2021
+Fifth term (2021–present)

 In June 2021, Guelleh made vaccination against COVID-19 compulsory for both citizens and foreign residents.

-Throughout that same month, Guelleh reshuffled of his diplomatic corps, recalling seven ambassadors and appointing new ones to several countries across the Middle East.
+Throughout that same month, Guelleh reshuffled his diplomatic corps, recalling seven ambassadors and appointing new ones to several countries across the Middle East.